-3.3 Organising stakeholder involvement in the transboundary consultation process
+164 3.3 Organising stakeholder involvement in the transboundary consultation process

-The decision on how to organise the transboundary stakeholder process is a-the responsibility of the BSR neighbouring -countries approached by the competent authorities from another country.
-Stakeholder involvement is best organised best at this level, as each country has a different culture and legislation (regulations) on public participation and different settings on how stakeholders are organised.
+The decision on how to organise the transboundary stakeholder process is the responsibility of the competent authorities of BSR neighbouring countries approached by the competent authorities from another country preferably through the established National MSP contact points.
+Stakeholder involvement is organised best at this national level, as each country has a different culture and legislation (regulations) on public participation and different settings on how stakeholders are organised.
 It therefore needs to find its own way of involving stakeholders and engaging them in the MSP process.